edoelas/agdb/_posts/2021-05-25-I-am-a-sinner.md

-![How did the blog look before the redesign.]({{media}}/old_blog.png) *How did the blog look before the redesign.*
+![How did the blog look before the redesign.]({{media}}/old_blog.png)

 I have sinned.
 I said I wanted to keep this blog as minimal as possible.
 I bragged about the few lines I use.
 That I was just using 60 CSS lines.
 What have I done?
 Now I use around 200 lines of CSS.
 How many lines I will be using tomorrow?
 1.000?
 10.000?
 Nobody knows.
 I have become what I promised to destroy.
 I am a monster.
 I am the father of the bloat.